-Fresh, top quality olives are harvested, graded, centrifugally cleaned, malaxed, pressed and filtered, a totally natural production process without the use of chemicals.
+Fresh, top quality olives are harvested, graded, centrifugally cleaned, softened, pressed and filtered, a totally natural production process without the use of chemicals.

-The extra virgin olive oil has a maximum acidity of 0.8% and a distinctive sign, a fruity scent reminiscent of the same scent that is experienced when sqeezing a freshly picked ripe olive between the fingers.
+The extra virgin olive oil has a maximum acidity of 0.8% and a distinctive, fruity scent reminiscent of that which is experienced when sqeezing a freshly picked ripe olive between the fingers.

 Organic extra virgin olive oil is an oil obtained from olives grown in one location using natural methods and without using chemicals, pesticides and herbicides along the entire production line (production, processing and packaging).
 The main objectives of organic farming are:

 The extra virgin olive oil must be stored in a cool and dry place at a temperature of 16° to 18° degrees, away from light and away from sources of heat.
 Prolonged contact with air, some metals and fatty acids should also be avoided.
 In addition, it is good to use glass bottles for storage because they allow a better stability of the organoleptic characteristics of extra virgin olive oil.

 The use of extra virgin olive oil reduces the risk of death due to ischemic heart

 disease as it contributes to the formation of the so-called "good" cholesterol that

 cleans the body’s arteries from any artereosclerotic plaques.
 Many scientific

 The regular consumption of extra virgin olive oil also facilitates liver activity, promotes normal digestion, reduces the risk of formation of gallstones and gastric and duodenal ulcers.